sea-comet/Graduation/README.md

-# Brain tumor segmentation for Graduation -- Dong Wanqi
+# Graduation Project: Brain tumor segmentation -- Dong Wanqi
 # Environment
 Linux platform with GPU.
 Code can be run on Google Colab
 # Fast running on Google Colab